 In the second part of the study, captured in “Roadway Lighting’s Impact on Altering Soybean Growth: LED versus HPS Color Spectral Impact,” researchers investigated the soy response to high pressure sodium roadway lighting, versus soy lit by 4,000K correlated color temperature light emitting diode roadway lighting.
 The light levels were measured in illuminance and converted to photosynthetic photon flux density, which is typically used in the research of plant growth.
 The impact of both lighting on the development and yield of the soybeans planted in the field was quantified.

 “The results showed that high lighting levels would delay soybean development at the end of the season, while low lighting levels did not impact growth.
-This allowed us to establish a recommended limit of less than 1 lux of light trespass into the field” Gibbons added.
+This allowed us to establish recommended limits of 2.2 lux horizontal and 1.8 lux vertical light trespass into the field” Gibbons added.

 The project was guided by a Technical Review Panel chaired by Mark Seppelt, Electrical and Mechanical Unit Chief at IDOT’s Bureau of Design and Environment.
 According to Seppelt, “The connection between roadway lighting and soybean maturation had been observed but was not well understood.
 Our hope at IDOT was to get meaningful data from this research project to modify current roadway lighting design practices and reduce any negative soy impacts.”